 This is the barebones KOHO account.
 Although it may sound like you’ll not get many rewards, that’s not the case.
 KOHO stands out from regular banks by making its standard account packed with great perks.

-With the basic KOHO Prepaid Mastercard, you’ll be automatically enrolled into KOHO’s cash back program.
+With the Easy KOHO Prepaid Mastercard, you’ll be automatically enrolled into KOHO’s cash back program.
 Every time you make a purchase with your card, you’ll earn a minimum of 0.5% cashback.

+Plus earn 1% cash back on groceries and transportation.
 Whether you make a purchase at the partner’s store or via the app, you’ll earn money for your spending.
-However, there is an exception when purchasing through third parties like Ritual.
-In this case, your purchase won’t qualify for cash back rewards.

-With the basic KOHO personal account, you’ll have access to a KOHO savings account and KOHO’s credit building feature.
+With the Easy KOHO personal account, you’ll have access to a KOHO savings account and KOHO’s credit building feature.

-The premium KOHO personal account is the definition of good things coming at a cost.
-This account forgoes the fee-free appeal of the basic KOHO account for better rewards and perks.
+The Extra KOHO plan is the definition of good things coming at a cost.
+This account forgoes the fee-free appeal of the Easy KOHO account for better rewards and perks.

-You’ll get everything the basic account offers and more.
-For $9 per month (or $84 every year), you can subscribe to KOHO premium to access:
+You’ll get everything the Easy account offers and more.
+For $9 per month (or $84 every year), you can subscribe to KOHO Extra to access:

 Besides these perks, you’ll also unlock KOHO’s financial coaching service.
 You can take all your money management and investing questions to an accredited financial counsellor.
 What’s more, they can create a comprehensive, tailored plan for you based on your financial needs.